Terracotta Snack Bowl

-- It is then fired in a traditional bhatti, an open furnace, powered by local fuel such as dry coconut leaves or small wooden pieces.
+- It is then fired in a kiln, an open furnace, powered by local fuel such as dry coconut leaves or small wooden pieces.

 - Once ready, this extensively treated piece is given a beautiful transparent glaze to give it a refined finishing.

 - Clean your vessels immediately after you use them.

 - Soak a soft sponge in tepid water, apply mild detergent and gently rub your vessel clean.

 - Give your vessels enough time to dry, this helps to retain their natural finish.